lightninglabs/chantools/README.md

-  dumpbackup     Dump the content of a channel.backup file. dumpchannels   Dump all channel information from lnd's channel database. filterbackup   Filter an lnd channel.backup file and remove certain channels. forceclose     Force-close the last state that is in the channel.db provided. rescueclosed   Try finding the private keys for funds that are in outputs of remotely force-closed channels. showrootkey    Extract and show the BIP32 HD root key from the 24 word lnd aezeed.
+  dumpbackup     Dump the content of a channel.backup file. dumpchannels   Dump all channel information from lnd's channel database. filterbackup   Filter an lnd channel.backup file and remove certain channels. fixoldbackup   Fixes an old channel.backup file that is affected by the lnd issue #3881 (unable to derive shachain root key). forceclose     Force-close the last state that is in the channel.db provided. rescueclosed   Try finding the private keys for funds that are in outputs of remotely force-closed channels. showrootkey    Extract and show the BIP32 HD root key from the 24 word lnd aezeed.